Abstract

 When Jack Tran interviewed me for this job, the entire interview lasted just a few minutes.
 He showed me a draft specification of the system and asked: "Can you write an app like this?"
 I gave him a confident yes.
 The reality is that I had very little idea of how to write a web app.
 From my previous job at Inline Software, I had learned a specific set of solutions, such as EJB, which were actively pushed by Sun Microsystems at the time.
 It took years for me to realize that EJB just added an entirely unnecessary layer of complexity.
 It's much easier and more efficient for servlets to talk to the database directly.

 The template-based design was a clear success.
-There was something else I did on that project that was an embarrassing epic fail.
+At the same there was one specific aspect of that project that was an embarrassing epic fail.
 I designed the application to be stateful: there was a server-side HttpSession maintained for every user.
 This design produced a variety of problems:

 At the time I "solved" the problem by including a session token in every post.
 When a server received a request, it would first look at the session token.
 The session token contained the identity of the server that hosted the session.
 The server receiving the request would then forward it to the server that owned the session.
 This "solution" kind-of worked, but had two major flaws: